 - Chipboard tag — I had one in my stash already, but you can certainly cut one with your machine.
 If you are using Silhouette brand chipboard you may want to test stacking and gluing several pieces together.
 It’s a bit thin and we want the tag to have good body.
 You could instead use a wood tag so it looks like solid wood.
 Or you could put the wood paper on both front and back of your piece of chipboard.

 - PixScan mat (optional) – I’m actually doing this project as a way to show you a way to use your PixScan mat that you may not have thought of, but you don’t have to have one for this design.
 You’ll see instructions for making your own tag without this special mat.
+If you do use one, make sure you get the correct one for your machine.

-Taking your PixScan photo
+Step 1: Taking your PixScan photo

 To start, I place my chipboard piece on my PixScan mat, then take my photo.
 This helps me make the size and hole placement for my wood paper pieces match exactly.
 I’m not even going to use the PixScan mat for cutting on, so it’s fine if you don’t have one.
 You can create your own chipboard piece, using the instructions below for drawing a rounded rectangle & a circle, or just measure a wood or chipboard shape you may have on hand.
 For more information on using a PixScan mat, click here.